 Day 13 Wellington - Rotorua

-We head north this morning to visit Wai-O-Tapu, the most colourful and diverse of thermal reserves with its Primrose Terraces and Champagne Pool, after which we continue to see the Lady Knox geyser erupting.
+We head north this morning, stopping at Huka Falls, where the wide Waikato River squeezes through a narrow gorge and down a 20m drop into a beautiful aquamarine pool.
+We then visit the Whakarewarewa Thermal Village, where the Tuhourangi/Ngati Wahiao tribe have opened their doors to share their way of life for over 200 years.
 We continue to one of the jewels of the country, Rotorua, endowed with its awe-inspiring geothermal activity, crystal clear waters of Lake Rotorua and lush forests.
 On arrival we check in to the Holiday Inn Rotorua (4T), located close to the Whakarewarewa Reserve.
-This afternoon we enjoy a Maori cultural experience, an authentic Maori concert and a traditional ‘hangi’ feast.

 Day 14 Rotorua